19hours/sg-statutes/Acts/Fire Safety Act.md

 ### Fire safety works

-23\.—(1) Subject to the provisions of this Act, the person for whom any proposed fire safety works are to be commenced or carried out in any building shall apply in accordance with the regulations made under this Act to the Commissioner for approval of the plans of the fire safety works.
+23\.—(1) Subject to the provisions of this Act, the person for whom any proposed fire safety works are to be commenced or carried out shall apply in accordance with the regulations made under this Act to the Commissioner for approval of the plans of the fire safety works.

+[Act 14 of 2013 wef 01/09/2013]

 (1A) Subject to the provisions of this Act, every person for whom any fire safety works (whether as part of any building works or otherwise) are to start on or after the date of commencement of section 10 of the Fire Safety (Amendment) Act 2004 shall, before making an application under subsection (1) for approval of the plans of those fire safety works, appoint —